![]() |

 Windows and ResNet

-ResNet supports the following versions of Microsoft Windows:
+ResNet supports the following versions of Microsoft Windows for the 2020/2021 academic year:

 ResNet: Frequently Asked Questions